What is heart failure?

 Here are important steps you need to take to help manage your heart failure:

-Use the heart failure zones chart to monitor your symptoms.
+- Use the heart failure zones chart to recognize and monitor your symptoms and determine the best response to stay in balance.

-Eat less than 2,000 mg of salt (sodium) per day from all foods (read food labels, watch out for sources of sodium in prepared foods).
+- Eat less than 2,000 mg of salt (sodium) per day from all foods (read food labels, watch out for sources of sodium in prepared foods).
 If you have been also diagnosed with high blood pressure (hypertension), reduce your sodium intake to 1,500 mg or less a day.
 Speak with your healthcare provider about the right sodium level for you.
-Read more about sodium restriction
+Read more about sodium restriction in our guide.

-Reduce your alcohol intake to no more than one drink per day (this is equal to a 150 mL / 5 oz. glass of wine, 350 mL / 10 oz. beer or one 50 mL / 1 ½ oz spirits or mixed drink).
+- Reduce your alcohol intake to no more than one drink per day (this is equal to a 150 mL / 5 oz. glass of wine, 350 mL / 10 oz. beer or one 50 mL / 1 ½ oz spirits or mixed drink).
+Alcohol may interfere with medications, increase blood pressure or affect your heart, so it is important to speak with your doctor about this issue.
 In some types of heart failure cases, alcohol must be totally avoided.
-Speak to your physician if this applies to you.
-Alcohol may interfere with medications, increase blood pressure or affect your heart, so it is important to speak with your doctor about this issue.

 Diagnosed with heart failure at 39, Vanessa talks about her road to recovery.